Wajeeha2004/Task-1-Company-Contact-Page/README.md

 ### 📝 **Project Overview**

 This project is a simple Company Contact Page designed with clean HTML structure.
-It allows users to easily send messages through a form with fields like name, email, phone, subject, and message.The page also includes options for urgent messages and preferred contact methods.
+It allows users to easily send messages through a form with fields like name, email, phone, subject, and message.
+The page also includes options for urgent messages and preferred contact methods.
 Company information such as office hours and address are clearly displayed.
 With a menu and footer links, it works as an easy contact page for any business website.

 ---
 ### ✨ **Features**